HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_02/Check_Point_Ch02.md

 - y
 - radius

-The following are not valid names for identifiers because the all contain characters not allowed to be used for identifiers.
+The following are not valid names for identifiers because all contain characters not allowed to be used for identifiers.
 - a++
 - --a
 - #44